reywood/meteor-iron-router-ga/README.md

 ## Usage

-Simply by installing this package, you will have access to the `ga` function anywhere you need it.
+Once you have installed this package and added the required configuration, you will have access to the `ga` function anywhere in your Meteor code.
 You can use it just as you would on any other site.

 ### Event Tracking

-[Tracking events](https://developers.google.com/analytics/devguides/collection/analyticsjs/events) is exactly the same:
+[Tracking events](https://developers.google.com/analytics/devguides/collection/analyticsjs/events) is the same as always:

 ```javascript
 ga("send", "event", category, action, label, value);